Promoting Teaching and Learning to Address Democratic Erosion

 Meet our Faculty Affiliates

-Since 2017, our university course on democratic erosion has been taught at over 75 universities in the United States and abroad.
+Since 2017, our course on democratic erosion has been taught at more than 75 universities in the United States and abroad.
 Our instructors teach at a range of institutions, including public and private universities, liberal arts colleges, community colleges, and HBCUs.

 STUDENTS